-PAUL K. SMALL, Professor of Biology.
+PAUL K. SMALL, Professor of Biology and Director of the Honors Program.
 B.S.
 University of Calgary; M.S. and Ph.D.
 University of Cincinnati.
 1987

-ALEXANDER SWAN, Assistant Professor of Psychology.
+ALEXANDER SWAN, Associate Professor of Psychology.
 B.A. and M.A.
 California State University, Northridge; Ph.D.
 University of California, Santa Barbara.
 2017